Serving children 16 months to 3 years of age

 - Practicing dressing/undressing themselves (pulling pants up/down, learning to put shoes on/take them off)

 Transition to Primary

 As the child nears the age of three, the process for transferring into a Primary class begins.
-We start by observing the child and looking for specific signs of readiness such as an increase of longer Practical Life work, stronger independence in caring for themselves and their environment, more advanced language skills, greater social awareness, and consistent use of toileting independently.
+We start by observing the child and looking for specific signs of readiness such as an increase of longer Practical Life work, stronger independence in caring for themselves and their environment, more advanced language skills, greater social awareness, and consistent practice and ability of toileting independently.

 Montessori education is as individual as the child.
 This includes timing of lessons taught, work done and even classroom transitions.
 The transition to accommodate the child is individual and purposeful.
 There are many factors that go into your child’s transition plan, such as readiness, space availability, personality, and changes happening at both home and school.
 As a team, Toddler Leads/Guides, Primary Guides, parents/caregivers, and administration all work to put together a plan that best meets the needs of the child.